 He told us what was happening and we completely lost our minds.
 The fact that we had only eaten sugar for most of the day did not help our reaction.

 One of the missionaries in the apartment helped calm us down and we attempted to verify if the text was true.
 We sat in a circle and first called the zone leaders in Yaoundé.
 They said that they didn’t know what we were talking about.
-Then we tried to call President Thompson in Brazzaville like 40 times but he never picked up.
-Then we called the Assistants in Brazzaville and they confirmed that it was true and that all the missionaries in the mission were going home.
+Then we tried calling President Thompson in Brazzaville like 40 times but he never picked up so we called the Assistants in Brazzaville and they confirmed that it was true and that all the missionaries in the mission were going home.
 We were so excited.

-We did not sleep that night.
+We did not sleep one wink that night.
 We stayed up all night packing our bags and getting ready to leave.
 We were high on adrenaline and sugar from the candy.

 Then we went to the central market of Yaoundé because Elder Soto wanted to buy African fabric to take back home.
 We went to a store and bought tons of African fabric with the help of George.